Specklex/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: There was a typo, 'Toys' should have been 'Toy'

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Render :json was never typed out

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: The .destroy was not on the correct line